simonwep/presentr/README.md

     // Start index.
 Does not change the slide sequence.
     slideIndex: 0,

-    // CSS Classes to get control the appereance of slides and fragments
+    // CSS Classes to get control the appereance of slides and fragments.
+    // It's possible to use arrays
     classes: {
         previousSlide: 'previous-slide', // Class for slides behind the current one
         nextSlide: 'next-slide',         // Class for slides after the current one